 Henry Moore was one of the most important artists of the twentieth century.
 Born in Castleford, Yorkshire, on 30th July 1898, his distinctive monumental sculptures are world famous.
 His figures are both semi-abstract and yet at the same time remarkably human.

-As of December 2018, Moore is represented on Art UK by a handful of drawings.
+As of December 2018, Moore was represented on Art UK by a handful of drawings.
 While drawing remained part of his artistic practice up to his death in 1986, it is for his sculptures that he is internationally renowned.
 He once said:

 Sculpture is like a journey.
 You have a different view as you return.
 The three-dimensional world is full of surprises.